Teslagrad 2 will bring back the magnetic Metroidvania mayhem

-Rain Games has announce Teslagrad 2, a sequel to its 2013 indie Metroidvania.
+Rain Games has announced Teslagrad 2, a sequel to its 2013 indie Metroidvania.

 The first Teslagrad stood out with its use of magnetic and electric-based abilities and managed to sell over 1.7 million copies.
 As a Metroidvania, the game focuses on 2D exploration.
 It has become a popular genre for indie games, with titles like Axiom Verge and Hollow Knight proving to be hits.
 Both of those games are also getting sequels.